Building a new home and VAT

 - non-business - you can’t charge a fee for the use of the building

-- charitable, eg a hospice
+- charitable, for example a hospice

-- residential, eg a children’s home
+- residential, for example a children’s home

 You may claim a VAT refund for building materials that are incorporated into the building and can’t be removed without tools or damaging the building.